g-freire/csp_concurrency_patterns/README.md

 way to communicate between processes because they are completely anonymous.
 This abstraction does not tell us how many processes are on each side of the channel.

-We will use Golang to implement the CSP concurrency model strategies, since the language was design with this model influence.
+We will use Golang to implement the CSP concurrency model strategies, since the Go language was design influenced by the CSP model.